16 Explosive Facts About Volcanoes

 Located at the rim of the Pacific Basin, the so-called Ring of Fire is a nearly continuous chain of oceanic trenches and hundreds of volcanoes spanning some 25,000 miles that’s home to 75 percent of the world’s volcanic activity, with some 452 volcanoes (active and dormant), 90 percent of the world's earthquakes, and 22 of the 25 biggest volcanic eruptions in the last 11,700 years.

 According to the USGS’s Volcano Hazards Program, volcanologists keep an eye out for ground movements caused by magma forcing its way upward through solid rock, earthquakes resulting from this heaving, and changes in heat output and volcanic gases.
 Other indicators include cracks in the ground, small steam explosions, melting snow, and the appearance of new hot springs.

 15. A 2010 volcanic eruption in Iceland delayed flights for weeks.

 The Eyjafjallajökull volcano began erupting on April 14, 2010 and didn’t stop for six weeks, spewing magma, ash, and gas.
 Planes were grounded across Europe.
 Though the eruption was a small one, it had an outsized impact because it spread unusually far and stayed for an unexpectedly long time in the atmosphere thanks to the irregular shape of the tiny porous ash grains, as LiveScience reports.

-NASA’s latest training ground for life on Mars puts a 6-member team in a geodesic dome for the next year on the slopes of Hawaii's Mauna Loa volcano, one of the Decade Volcanoes.
+For several years, NASA has been simulating life on Mars on the slopes of Hawaii's Mauna Loa volcano, one of the Decade Volcanoes.
+Each year, a small team of adventurers who meet the basic qualifications for the NASA astronaut program live in a solar-powered geodesic dome.
 If they want to go outside, they have to put on space suits.
 Still beats trying to escape poisonous gases and pyroclastic flows.